teslamate-org/teslamate/website/docs/guides/api.md

 ### [MyTeslaMate](https://www.myteslamate.com) (free)

-Simply log in with your Tesla account and then check the fleet page to get the environment variables to use.
+Simply log in with your Tesla account and go to the [MyTeslamate Fleet](https://app.myteslamate.com/fleet) page to get your `TOKEN`.

 You must use your `TOKEN` instead of _`xxxxxxxx-xxxxxxxx-xxxxxxxx-xxxxxxxx`_